AdaCore/spark2014/lrm/source/declarations-and-types.rst

     either includes a default_value or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines default initialization.
-    [The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration to determine whether the private type has a default initialization.
-A future version of
-    |SPARK| may introduce extra features to avoid having to do this.]

 [The discriminants of a discriminated type play no role in determining whether the type defines full default initialization.]